 Tickets from Phnom Penh to Siem Reap cost $9.
 The buses are new, the trip was fast, the driving was cautious, and the food at the restaurant stop was good.
 I’d pretty much sworn off mini-buses recently, but the Cambodia Post VIP Van has renewed my faith in this mode of transport.

 The Cambodia Post VIP Van leaves from and terminates at the main post office in each city.
 They do not do hotel pick-ups.
 Most of the other mini-bus companies are forced to do hotel pick-ups because their offices are not in town, but the post offices are centrally located and walkable to many hotels.

-Tickets can be purchased online at BookMeBus for a $1 service fee (it’s just $1 total no matter how many tickets you buy) and you can see real-time seating charts and pick which seat you want.
+Tickets can be purchased online at BookMeBus for a small fee of less than $1, and you can see real-time seating charts and pick which seat you want.
 I got my ticket this way, printed it out and presented it at the Siem Reap post office and had no problem boarding the bus.
 Tickets can also be purchased at the main post office in each city.

 In addition to the Phnom Penh to Siem Reap route, Cambodia Post VIP Van goes from Phnom Penh to Banteay Meanchey, Battambang, Kampong Chhnang, Kampong Speu, Kampong Thom, Poipet, Pursat, and Sihanoukville, as well as Siem Reap to Kampong Thom.